salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # pushPackageDirsWarning

-The `pushPackageDirectoriesSequentially` property is no longer respected by this command.
-Please specify directories by using the `--source-dir | -d` flag in their deployment order.
+The `pushPackageDirectoriesSequentially` property is not respected by this command.
+Please call the `project deploy start --source-dir` command for each dependency in the correct order.